T3Social/scrollup/.github/SECURITY.md

 For any security vulnerabilities found please email us at [kodo@greenmeteor.net](mailto:kodo@greenmeteor.net) with detailed information on when where, and what you were doing to show this vulnerability.

+> Notice: Issues will be closed as it is recommended to email in the report of any vulnerabilities!